CONNECTICUT'S LOCAL ARTISTS GIVE YOU IDEAS TO CELEBRATE NEW YEAR'S SAFELY - BOCETO MEDIA

 Ravi Ajodhi

-Ravi was born in Hartford and raised in Manchester.
-He has lived there for over 15 years.
-He went to college to study business management, but later, he dropped out because he was "investing the same amount of money going to school than starting his businesses."
+Ravi was born in Hartford and raised in Manchester, where he has lived for over 15 years.
+He initially pursued business management in college but dropped out after realizing that the money he was spending on education could be better invested in starting his own businesses.

-He started, Ulterior Motive, about two years ago.
-His company wants to help others be creative and independent thinkers.
-The logo is the atom because it is the building block of all life.
+Two years ago, he founded Ulterior Motive, a company focused on helping others unlock their creativity and become independent thinkers.
+The logo—a symbol of the atom—represents the building block of all life.
 "I use it as a symbol of myself.
-I'm just a part of something bigger.
+I'm just a part of something bigger," Ravi says.

 Ravi at the Winterfair Hartford

-Ravi had performance in SoHo, New York, then in Connecticut multiple times.
-He is currently planning to host his concert next year.
+He’s performed in SoHo, New York, and multiple venues across Connecticut, with plans to host his own concert next year.

 New Year's message